originphp/website/source/docs/controllers.md

 ## Controller Methods and Actions

-When you create a controller it will extend the `AppController` and save this to the `app/Controller` folder.
+When you create a controller it will extend the `ApplicationController` and save this to the `app/Controller` folder.
 Your controller class will contain methods just like any other class, but only public methods will be treated as routeable actions.
 When your application receives a request, the router will determine which controller and action to use, and then create an instance of the controller and run the action.

 ```php
 namespace App\Controller;